 Do I Have to Add My Teenager to My Car Insurance?

 Yes, you’ll have to add your teenager to your car insurance if they’re living with you or driving your car primarily.
-Some states and companies will expect you to add your teen driver to your policy when they get their permit, while other times you’ll need to wait until they get their license.
+Every driver must have insurance before legally taking the wheel.
+Some states and companies will expect you to add your teen driver to your policy when they get their permit, while other times, you’ll need to wait until they get their license.

 If you don’t remember or realize to add your teen when getting your policy, you should notify your insurance company when they start driving.
 Most young drivers use a parent’s car, at least at first.
-To receive coverage, your teen will need to be listed on your policy if he or she is going to be regularly driving your car.
+Your teen must be listed on your policy if they regularly drive your vehicle to receive coverage.

 “Hiding” your teen from your auto insurance company is always a bad idea.
 If your teenager causes an accident or any sort of claim, your carrier could deny you coverage if they didn’t know you had a teen driver.
 This means you and your teen would be personally liable for all damages.
 In some cases, an insurer will cover the claim from a teen driver of a policyholder they didn’t know about, but they’ll recoup the costs from you over time.